 *Reflexivity in research and reflective practice

 FREQUENTLY ASKED QUESTIONS

 Where do the courses take place?

-Due to Covid-19 restrictions all courses currently take place online via Zoom.
-I am happy to deliver any of the above courses if there is a group requirement for the training in your department/university/organisation.
+The majority of my training courses take place online via Zoom.
+I am happy to discuss group requirements for the training in your department/university/organisation.
+I will also consider in person delivery if viable.
 Please contact me for further details.